RedisLabs/redis-cluster-proxy/README.md

 - PROXY INFO

   Returns info specific for the cluster, in a similar fashion of the `INFO` command in Redis.

+- PROXY COMMAND [UNSUPPORTED|CROSSSLOTS-UNSUPPORTED]

+  Returns a list of all the Redis commands handled (known) by Redis Cluster Proxy, in a similar fashion to Redis `COMMAND` function.
+  The returned reply is a nested Array: every command will be an item of the top-level array and it will be an array itself, containing the following
+  items: command name, arity, first key, last key, key step, supported.
+  The latest item ("supported") indicates whether the command is currently supported by the proxy.

+  The optional third argument can be used to specify a filter, in this case:
+  - `UNSUPPORTED`: only lists unsupported commands
+  - `CROSSSLOTS-UNSUPPORTED`: only lists commands that cannot be used with cross-slots queries, even if they've been enabled in the proxy's configuration.

 # Current status